-C 65 Amperes.
-Use the full load current listed in Table 430.250 and not the current of the nameplate as stated in 430.6(A)(1).
-Then multiply that value by 1.25 as required by 430.22.
+Use the full load current listed in Table 430.150 and not the current of the nameplate as stated in 430.6(A)(1).
+Then multiply that value by 1.25 as required by 430.22(A).

-52 A × 1.25 = 65 Amperes
+$$52 \text{ A} \times 1.25 = 65 \text{ Amperes}$$

+11. B 103 Amperes

-9. B 103 Amperes.
-The wound-rotor motor has windings on the rotor and they come out of the motor through slip rings and connects first to the controller, then to a resistor bank.
+The wound-rotor motor has windings on the rotor and they come out of the motor through slip rings and connect to a resistor bank.
 Generally resistance is applied to the rotor windings during starting and then lowered or eliminated after the motor has started.
 The rotor circuit is often called a secondary circuit.
 The full load secondary current must be given on the motor nameplate.
-The secondary conductor ampacity between the motor and controller is determined according to 430.23(A).
+The conductor ampacity to the resistor bank is determined according to 430.23(A).
 The secondary current is multiplied by 1.25.